🔊The 10 Best Audiobooks I've Listened To (Out of Hundreds)

 If you’re still trying to make some audiobook decisions, start at your local library, where there’s no financial risk for you, and give my top two favorites a shot: The Dutch House by Ann Patchett (fiction) and The Only Plane in the Sky by Garrett M. Graff (nonfiction).

 If you’re in our Gilmore Girls book club, though, you can’t miss the Audible version of Driving Miss Daisy by Alfred Uhry.
-It’s the ONE recommendation our readers most often thank me for!
+It’s the one recommendation our readers most often thank me for!

 Lastly, if you just want to have fun, go for Greenlights by Matthew McConaughey.